Service Dog Requirements: What You Need to Know

 Specialized training is more than teaching a dog what to do; it also involves teaching them what not to do.
 For example, a guide dog must learn to disobey a cue to move forward if it sees an oncoming car that the handler is unaware of.

-Many of these specialized skills are taught at The Academy of Pet Careers if you are interested in becoming a dog trainer.
+Many of these specialized skills are taught at The Academy of Pet Careers if you are interested in becoming a service dog trainer.

 Testing and Maintenance